 I remember the days before we bought our second home.
 Our family told us to buy a place that would fit all our kids into it.
-Our daughter was just 1 year old and we fell into that trap of thinking 15 years ahead.
+Our daughter Eden was just 1 year old and we fell into that trap of thinking 15 years ahead.
+We never thought about sleep over mania.

 The place we bought was a huge apartment with a special room for a teenager.
 We lived there for about a year and a half and the spare rooms stood empty all this time.

-Gal and I, not really having our own rooms most of our childhoods, really wanted our kids to have their own separate rooms.
-So whenever we moved (our 19-year-old daughter Eden has lived in 17 different homes in her life), we looked for a house that had space for each of the kids, but things did not work out as we expected.
+Gal and I did not really have our own rooms most of our childhoods.
+So we really wanted our kids to have their own separate rooms.
+Whenever we moved (by the time Eden was 19, she had lived in 17 different homes), we looked for a house that had space for each of the kids, but things did not work out as we expected.

 During school holidays, the younger kids (now 12 and 6) wanted to sleep over in Eden’s room.
 They took mattresses, their special blankets and pillows, migrated to her room and left their room empty and bare.